shams-nahid/My-Daily-AWS-Study/Serverless/02 DynamoDB.md

 - Managed database, replicated across 3 AZ
 - NoSQL database
-- Enable event driven programming using `DynamoDBB Streams`
+- Enable event driven programming using `DynamoDB Streams`
 - In `DynamoDB` database is already created, only needs to create `Table`
 - Each `Table` should have a primary key (Must be decided while creating the table)
 - Can have infinite number of rows